BlackCat1606/sch-Conquer/README.md

 A possible issue with this implementation is that matchmaking is done on a sequential basis, and if multiple users are using the app, they would connect to each other sequentially and are thus unable to select their opponent.
 A possible solution to this would be to allow the user to input a username and select from possible hosts.
 Another would be to use Google Play Services for the purpose of matching the IP addresses before initialised the current direct socket connection.

 ### Game Mechanics

+Conquer has a simple game play: players are presented with a 8x8 board of coloured dots, where the players will then try to link as many dots of the same colour as possible.
+The game then ends when either player hits 100 dots connected.
+Conquer has an even simpler game mechanic: to stop the other player from clearing dots while clearing more dots themselves real-time.
+This would make players competitive, and by giving the players this option to stop the opponent from reaching 100, the players could try to stop the opponent by interrupting their path of movement, or simply clearing more dots fast enough themselves.

 ## System Design